AveesLab/sea-me-hackathon-2024/README.md

 ## Step 2: Initial setup
 1. Insert SD card to SD card slot of Jetson Nano (the slot is on the back of Jetson Nano module)

-2. Power on JetRacer AI Kit
+2. Power on JetRacer carrier board

 3. Connect WIFI